Protect Web Security Against DDoS Attacks with CDN Solutions

 - Media and Advertising: In media, CDNs improve the performance of streaming content to a great degree by delivering the most recent content to end users quickly.
 Presently, we find a growing demand for real-time audio/video, online video, and several other media streaming applications.
 This demand is leveraged by advertising, media, and digital content service providers by efficiently delivering superior quality content for users.
 CDNs are responsible for accelerating the streaming of media content such as movies, music, online games, breaking news, and multimedia games in a variety of formats.
 All the content is made available from the data center closest to users’ location.

-Given below is a list of a few key benefits that a CDN can provide to a website which can greatly enhance website performance and user experience:
+Given below is a list of a few key benefits that a CDN can provide to a website that can greatly enhance website performance and user experience:

 - Maximum availability of your product